 Some people like coconut or raisins in their carrot cakes.
 I don't add those to mine, but you can easily add raisins or coconut - just reduce the amount of nuts used.
 You want to have no more than 1 cup of combined mix-ins.

-How to make carrot cake from scratch
+How to make a gluten free carrot cake from scratch

 To achieve a moist and fluffy carrot cake, you will want to make sure to follow the mixing instructions carefully.
 Having your ingredients at room temperature is also critical to a good outcome.
 An electric mixer will work best to incorporate enough air into your batter.